sebapersson/Project_BBT015/Data/README_data.md

 * Sequence, fasta: Original file renamed to pBIC_1a.fasta, downloaded 2019-02-20
 * Annotation, GFF3: Original file renamed to pBIC_1a.gff3, downloaded 2019-02-20

 The files can be found in *Data/Reference_samples/Plasmid* folder.
+Besides these files the *Annotate_plasmid.py* script will create an extra annotation file, from the gff3-file, containing the name and description for each plasmid gene.